 I believe that learning is all about enabling yourself to chase the goals you, yourself believe in.
 Atos, as a company, shows to understand the importance of the work/life balance for employees.
 We have created both the tools and environment in which effective learning can take place, tailored to suit every individual.
 In particular, the company now offers both “hard, technical” courses and “soft-skill” training, both of which are very relevant in our day-to-day business.

 There are numerous e-learning tools of value to every type of employee, as well as resources such as Skillport and, within BTN, Competence Lines which allow for continuous improvement and learning from each other.
-I’m a big fan of the community aspect of blueKiwi which gives you the opportunity to look beyond the borders of your own profession or area.
+I’m a big fan of the community aspect which gives you the opportunity to look beyond the borders of your own profession or area.
 By looking beyond the boundaries of your comfort-zone, you stretch that zone and improve your skills.
 It also helps to broaden your frame of reference and enables you to better understand and value the opinion of others.
 Because now, you know more about how these opinions have been formed.

 In 2013, I was selected to be a member of the Juniors Group, a self-organized international network of 45 creative and motivated colleagues working as an international and cross-functional team within Atos.
 The group combines personal development, training and networking with real project work and exposure to a multi-cultural working environment.
 A great way to explore Atos, build network, team-up and deliver results!

 All these aspects of learning show the way in which Atos values me, supporting me both in the office and at home.
-Smart tools like blueKiwi improve my working life and make the atmosphere more open and interesting.
+Smart tools improve my working life and make the atmosphere more open and interesting.

 I believe that in the rather ‘organic world’ of my own career, I am in good hands at Atos.
 Through the tools and processes in place today, everyone is being encouraged to learn and develop in a way that positively broadens horizons.
 This, directly and indirectly, adds more value ourselves and our customers.